ChristoffBo/homeassistant/updater/README.md

 ===============================================================================
                           HOME ASSISTANT ADD-ON UPDATER
 ===============================================================================

-Keep your custom add-ons automatically updated with version checking and optional notifications.
-This add-on monitors your repository and updates configuration files when new versions are available.
+Automatically keep your custom Home Assistant add-ons up to date with version checks and optional notifications.
+This add-on monitors your repository and updates config files when new versions of Docker images are available.

 ===============================================================================
 INSTALLATION
 ===============================================================================

-1. Add this repository to your Home Assistant add-on store
+1. Add this repository to your Home Assistant add-on store.
-2. Install the "Add-on Updater" add-on
+2. Install the "Add-on Updater" add-on.
-3. Configure with your GitHub credentials
+3. Configure it with your GitHub credentials (see below).
-4. Set up the required automation (see below)
+4. Set up the required automation (see example below).

 ===============================================================================
-REQUIRED AUTOMATION (COPY-PASTE READY)
+REQUIRED AUTOMATION (COPY & PASTE)
 ===============================================================================

 alias: "Add-on Version Check"